-A prion is a small infectious particle composed of abnormally folded protein that causes progressive neurodegenerative conditions.
-These mis-folded proteins do not multiply in the host organism that they infect.
-Instead they affect the brain structure by acting as a template, inducing proteins with normal folding to convert to the abnormal prion form.
+These misfolded proteins do not multiply in the host organism that they infect.
+Instead, they affect the brain structure by acting as a template, inducing proteins with normal folding to convert to the abnormal prion form.

-These newly formed mis-folded proteins, in turn, act as further templates for the conversion of more normal proteins.
-There is therefore an exponential accumulation of the prions in the tissue of the CNS.
+These newly formed misfolded proteins, in turn, act as further templates for the conversion of more normal proteins, leading to an exponential accumulation of prions in the tissue of the CNS.
 These abnormally folded proteins form plaques which are thought to cause "entanglement" of neurofibrils and interfere with synapse function.

-Prion-like behavior can also be seen in some types of fungi.
-These fungal prions have been studied extensively to provide clues as to how prions affects mammals.
-Fungal prions, however, are not harmful to their hosts.
+Prion-like behavior can also be seen in certain types of fungi.
+These fungal prions have been studied extensively to provide clues as to how prions affect mammals, although fungal prions are not harmful to their host.